connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 }
 ```

-This isn't a perfect benchmark, but it works for our purposes right now.
+This isn't perfect, but it works for our purposes right now.
+A more robust solution would elide the command line altogether and only benchmark the PNG operations themselves, but at the start we just want a rough idea of how it performs.
 We make a few optimizations to improve it.
 Namely, we avoid file IO by using rust's `include_bytes!` macro, which will load the entire contents of a file into the binary at compile time instead of at runtime, and we pre-allocate the entire out buffer in order to avoid having to resize it during the benchmark.

-We use [`std::hint::black_box`](https://doc.rust-lang.org/stable/std/hint/fn.black_box.html) to make sure the compiler doesn't optimize anything different just because we aren't actually using the result of the decoding.
+We use [`std::hint::black_box`](https://doc.rust-lang.org/stable/std/hint/fn.black_box.html) to make sure the compiler doesn't optimize anything differently just because we aren't actually using the result of the decoding.

 So how does `image-rs/png` do on this benchmark?